2-week adventure in Botswana: My wildlife and camping adventure Itinerary

 • Baboon: Some troops with babies; it’s super cute!

-• Zebra: They actually came as a surprise, but I was happy seeing them.
+• Zebra: They were a surprise, but I was happy seeing them.

 • Banded mongoose: cute little ones.

 At around 6:30 pm, we arrived at our camp.
 Some of the helpers had arrived there before us and had set up the tents and toilets.
-After dinner, briefing, and using the toilet, I was ready for bed.
+I was ready for bed after dinner, briefing, and toilet use.

 Well, first warning, the guides about eyes I saw looking at me while on the toilet.
-I clearly saw the light reflecting.
-It turned out it was a group of Impala using us as a shield for predators.
+I saw the light reflecting.
+It turned out it was a group of Impalas using us as a shield from predators.
 I don’t know if it worked out for them.

 Day 8: Game drive and more game drive

-Basically, the entire day was spent driving around.
-Apart from a small break from 11:30 am to 4 pm.
-The highlight of the day was definitely a group of wild dogs ripping apart a baby impala.
+The entire day was spent driving around, apart from a small break from 11:30 am to 4 pm.
+The day’s highlight was a group of wild dogs ripping apart a baby impala.
 Watch out for graphic photos.

 A list of the animals we saw: